ZetaSploit/bitjecta/README.md

-# bitjecta
+# hexjecta

 A minimal C++ binary file parser and hexadecimal dumper.

-`bitjecta` reads a file in binary mode and prints its contents as hexadecimal byte values.
+`hexjecta` reads a file in binary mode and prints its contents as hexadecimal byte values.
 The project is currently focused on low-level file inspection and is intended as a foundation for experimenting with binary formats and reverse engineering.

 ## Features